 Patients might not see an immediate improvement after the treatment, but over the following weeks they should gradually see tighter, smoother, and clearer skin.
 Wrinkles will eventually soften in the appearance, the skin should become more evenly toned, and patients should see a healthier glow from the fresh new skin.

-If you’re in the West Hills and Westlake Village areas and have any questions about laser skin resurfacing or wish to schedule a consultation with Dr. Hershcovitch, please call our office at 818-888-7878.
+If you’re in the Burbank area and have any questions about laser skin resurfacing or wish to schedule a consultation with Dr. Hershcovitch, please call our office at 818-206-2539.

 What Can Laser Resurfacing Treat?